Does Jacksonville Get Hurricanes?

 Less than one year after Matthew, Hurricane Irma caused the worst flooding in Jacksonville’s history.
 The record-breaking downtown floodwaters were the highest ever recorded in Duval County, and a flash flood emergency was issued to homes along the Saint Johns River, where many people had to be rescued from the rising waters.
 Debris took months to clear, and many businesses remained shuttered for the rest of the year.

-The National Oceanic and Atmospheric Administration predicts an above-normal hurricane season for 2024, with 17 to 25 named tropical storms expected to make their way across the Atlantic Ocean, of which four to seven will be considered major hurricanes.
+The National Oceanic and Atmospheric Administration (NOAA) predicts an above-normal hurricane season for 2025, with 13 to 19 named tropical storms expected to make their way across the Atlantic Ocean, of which three to five will be considered major hurricanes of a category 3 or higher.

 Hurricane Preparedness Checklist